Y3Z0N/ImmersiveFX/README.md

 - Bow Shoot/Pull Sounds more realistic

 Other cool stuff:
-- You can replace any sound of the mod using datapacks!
+- You can replace any sound in the mod using datapacks!
 - Stereo Ambiences instead of Mono files like in Dynamic Surroundings!

 ### License